ssjang25/ssjang25/README.md

 # ⭐ Hi there!
-I'm Sarah Jang and I'm an aspiring software engineer and a rising junior at the University of Massachusetts-Amherst majoring in Computer Science.
+### I'm Sarah Jang and I'm an aspiring software engineer and a rising senior at the University of Massachusetts-Amherst majoring in Computer Science.
 I've taken several relevant CS courses at UMass, including:

 - CS 121: An introduction to programming class taught in Java.
 This course covers Object-Oriented Programming, classes, basic data types, loops, inheritance, recursion, and interfaces.